b-yond-infinite-network/production-readiness-checklist/docs/guides/check-production-readiness.md

 ## 4. Get reviews

-After you have checked all items in the list, ask for review:
+After you have checked all items in the list, ask for review

-- If it's a Mercari microservice, please ask architect team
-- If it's a Merpay microservice, please ask merpay SRE